robfatland/nexus/bash/env.md

 ## project installation notes

-This section tracks some personal environment names corresponding to projects; as well as (indented) module installations.
-Unless noted the modules are installed with `conda install`.
+This section tracks some of my environments by names (corresponding to projects) and by manual module installs.
+(Unless noted modules are installed via `conda install`.)
+I believe it is considered best practive to install, for example, `jupyterlab` within each environment. i.e. multiple instances of `jupyterlab`.

 - numbertheory: Basic coursework; see [this source repository](https://github.com/robfatland/ant).
     - jupyterlab: run this using the command `jupyter-lab`